10 Mistakes Authors Make When Writing with AI -- and How to Avoid Them

 - Reference authors: "Sounds like X meets Y"

 With SYMBAN, you store these specifications in the concept.
-All passes -- especially WRITE and POLISH -- follow them.
+Every step -- from the first draft to the final polish -- follows them.

 Mistake 6: No Concept -- Just Start Generating